pmateusz/meatie/README.md

 Meatie is a Python metaprogramming library that eliminates the need for boilerplate code when integrating with REST APIs.
 The library generates code for calling a REST API based on method signatures annotated with type hints.
-Meatie abstracts away mechanics related to HTTP communication, such as building URLs, encoding query parameters, parsing, and dumping Pydantic models.
-With some modest additional configuration effort, generated HTTP clients offer rate limiting, retries, and caching.
-Meatie is compatible with Pydantic V1 and V2.
-Python 3.9 is the minimum officially supported version.
+Meatie abstracts away mechanics related to HTTP communication, such as building URLs, encoding query parameters, serializing and deserializing request and response body.
+With some modest additional configuration, generated methods provide rate limiting, retries, and caching.
+Meatie works with major HTTP client libraries (request, httpx, aiohttp).
+It offers integration with Pydantic V1 and V2.
+The minimum officially supported version is Python 3.9.

 ## TL;DR